Sanaebadi97/Practical_Unit_Testing/README.md

 http://practicaluttesting.
 Practical Unit Testing with JUnit
-Nowadays developers ctetotests. leouayit te caurn out to be a real cha This book expln
+Nowadays develors ctetotests. leouayit te caurn out to be a real cha This book expln
 It presents anf techniquinit  – eparametrs anatchers.
 It also discusses trade-offs related to the chois we have to ke when dg with some real-lif